Construction Excel template

 Set control rules

-Maintain system categories, statuses, criticality, risk levels, suppliers, departments, and business scenarios in Basic Settings first so business sheets use the same definitions.
+Maintain system categories, statuses, criticality, risk levels, contractors, departments, and business scenarios in Basic Settings first so business sheets use the same definitions.

 Step 2